A dynamic $(1+\varepsilon)$-spanner for disk intersection graphs: Introduction

 Kaplan, Mulzer, Roditty, Seiferth, and Sharir \cite{kaplan2020dynamic} study a dynamic set of disks $\S$ whose radii lie in $[1, \Psi]$.
 Using the above approach, their data structure supports connectivity queries in $O(\log n / \log \log n)$ and has an expected amortised update time of $O(\Psi^{2}\log^9 n \lambda_6(\log n))$, which can be improved to $O(\Psi^2\log^4 n)$ using \cite{liu2022nearestneighbors}.
 The overall space is $O(\Psi^2 n \log n)$.
 Baumann, Kaplan, Klost, Knorr, Mulzer, Roditty, and Seiferth~\cite{baumann2024dynamic} further improve the expected amortised update time to $O(\Psi \log^4 n)$ and the space to $O(\Psi n \log n)$.
 If the input consists of axis-aligned squares, van der Hoog, Nusser, Rotenberg, and Staals \cite{hoog2024fully} maintain connectivity using $O(\Psi \log^4 n + \log^6 n)$ amortised update time and $O(n\log^3n \log \Psi)$ space.

 Finally, Chan and Huang~\cite{ChanH24a} consider the case where there are no restrictions on the disk radii.
 They use a completely different approach to obtain a data structure with constant query time and an amortised update time of $O(n^{7/8+\eps})$ for an arbitrarily small $\eps>0$.
+Polylogarithmic results for the insertion-only and deletion-only cases have been obtained by Baumann, Kaplan, Klost, Knorr, Mulzer, Roditty, and Seiferth~\cite{baumann2024dynamic} using techniques very similar to ours.
+Nevertheless, this approach has serious robustness issues when studying a fully dynamic set of disks with unbounded radii.
+One of the reasons for this is that there exist no fully dynamic compressed quadtrees on the real RAM~\cite{har-peled2011geometric,HoogKL18}.

 \subparagraph{Our contributions.} We introduce the first dynamic $(1+\eps)$-spanner for disk intersection graphs.
 Our model for dynamic disks follows~\cite{kaplan2020dynamic, baumann2024dynamic, hoog2024fully}, whereby each disk has its diameter in $[4, \Psi]$ for a fixed and known $\Psi$.
 We present a $(1+\eps)$-spanner of $O(n \eps^{-2} \log \Psi \log (\eps^{-1}))$ size.
 Our expected amortised update time is $O( \left(\frac{\Psi}{\eps}\right)^2 \log^4 n \log^2 \Psi \log^2 (\eps^{-1}))$, and our expected total space is $O(n\eps^{-2} \log^4 n \log \Psi)$.